Articles

 Who should receive copies of your documents?

 The primary documents that should be shared are your Medical Directives.
-Do give copies of your Medical Power of Attorney, HIPAA release and Advanced Directive (Living Will) to your doctors to let them know your wishes and also to whom they should communicate.
+Do give copies of your Medical Power of Attorney, HIPAA release, and Advanced Directive (Living Will) to your doctors to let them know your wishes and also to whom they should communicate.
 You should also give copies of these medical forms to the persons you have chosen to advocate for you.
 It may be a good idea to give a copy of your Durable Power of Attorney to the person you have listed, especially if you believe they will be serving on your behalf in the near term.
 Copies of Wills do not need to be distributed, but you should notify your Executor of the location of your legal documents.
-In addition, if you have young children, advise the person named as the guardian the location of the Will and the contact information of the Executor.
+In addition, if you have young children, advise the person named as the guardian of the location of the Will and the contact information of the Executor.

 Where should you keep your Estate Plan documents?